SharkSnack/shiren-5/content/system/synthesis-runes.md

 DJ Mage monsters use special attacks often, and their magic bullets have infinite range.<br/>MC Mage, MC Wizard, and MC Sorceror are especially dangerous and can cancel Super status.<br/>It's ideal to synthesize it on Mixer floors instead of waiting until Mixermon floors,<br/>since that grants protection against MC Mages.

-Magi-Twister takes priority when a Reflection Pot is active, so you'll receive 10 damage.<br/>The new item rune Redirecting※ takes priority over Magi-Twister and will reflect magic bullets.<br/>(The rune's description is "Reflects magic bullets, hypnosis, dances")
+Magi-Twister takes priority when a Reflection Pot is active, so you'll receive 10 damage.<br/>The new item rune Redirecting+ takes priority over Magi-Twister and will reflect magic bullets.<br/>(The rune's description is "Reflects magic bullets, hypnosis, dances")

 #### Anti-Theft